Redis Streams vs Kafka: 100K-500K ops/sec alternative

 After processing an entry, acknowledge it:

-The PEL is central to reliability.
+The PEL is the heart of reliability.
 Inspect it with:

 # Create the group (run once)